dgatwood/VISCAPTZ/README.md

 This also uses a Waveshare RS485 CAN HAT to communicate with a pair of BRT38-COM4069D24-RT1 encoders that provide absolute positioning.
-I'm going to attach a pair of 0.4M 60T 6 mm shaft gears, which you can find here:
+I'm going to attach a pair of 0.4M 60-tooth 6mm shaft gears, which you can find here:

     https://www.aliexpress.com/item/2255800029508174.html